Resource-constrained Project Scheduling with Time-of-Use Energy Tariffs and Machine States: A Logic-based Benders Decomposition Approach: Constraint programming model

-See an example in Figure~\ref{fig:spaces_variables} which displays interval variables present on resource $R_0$ in the solution corresponding to the Figure~\ref{fig:rcpsp-energy-sched1}.
+\end{small} {Figure~\ref{fig:spaces_variables} displays interval variables of the optimal solution of an instance comprising three energy-intensive tasks.
+Notice that the length of an absent interval always evaluates to 0.

-\paragraph{Objective} We use a vector $c^{job}_j$ to express the total energy cost for the processing of task $j$ based on the interval $i$ it starts in.
+\paragraph{Objective} We use a vector $c^{job}_j$ to express the TEC for the processing of task $j$ based on the interval $i$ in which it starts.
 Additionally, since the variables representing the optimal switching are not fixed in their position, they are not directly associated with the total energy cost of the switching.
-Hence, we define the vector $c^{space}_l$, the i\textsuperscript{th} element of the vector corresponds to the total energy cost of the optimal switching of length $l$, if started in the interval $i$.
-The values of $c^{space}_l$ are given as follows:
+Hence, we define the vector $c^{space}_l$, the i\textsuperscript{th} element of the vector corresponds to the total energy cost of the optimal length switching $l$, if started in the interval $i$.
+The values of $c^{space}_l$ are given as follows: \begin{small}